Succession and Gift Tax Planning

 For those with significant estates, leveraging the lifetime gift tax exclusion (as of 2023, $12.92 million for individuals and $25.84 million for couples) can allow substantial wealth transfers without incurring gift or estate taxes.
 Gift and succession tax planning requires a deep understanding of tax laws and individual financial situations, which is why it’s usually a good idea to consult with a tax professional prior to drawing out your gift giving strategy.

 If you’re interested in learning how you can minimize your tax burden while ensuring the smooth transfer of wealth or businesses to your children or grandchildren, the CPA and accounting experts at H&H Accounting Services can help.
-Call us at (480) 561-5805 for a free one-hour consultation.
+Call us at (480) 561-5805 to schedule a one-hour consultation.